-A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor Engine Control System.
-This should include all of the components that encompass the Engine Control, any circuits (hydraulic, electrical, mechanical), throlle, starting, killing, choke or interchangeability of the subsystem.
+A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor's Frame subsystem.
+This should include all of the components of the frame structure adjustment, mounting, or interchangeability of the subsystem.

 Failure modes can cover design flaws to manufacturing flaws and anything in between.
 A summary of the FMEA should be included in the Design Report with special attention brought to high RPN values and what, if any, mitigation measures were taken with the design or in the design process.